Marie Duclos Fretageot

 Translation:

 Fretageot, Joseph.
 Residing in the district of Bourg.
 He served as corporal in the 1st company of the 4th battalion of Ain, number 111.
 He is present during the Annecy review, on 21 pluvios Year II.
 Admitted to the 201st deim-brigade of battle on 21 pluviose Year 2.
-He deserted on 26 frimaire Year IV. (end of translation)
+He deserted on 26 frimaire Year IV.

 Madame's schools in Philadelphia

 It is well known that Madame operated a boarding school for girls in her home during 1821-1825 in Philadelphia, first at 20 Filbert Street, and then on Ridge Road.
-Doskey, in reference (4) above, page xxxviii, speculates that Madame had already run a boarding school for girls in Philadelphia before 1821.
-On page 687, Doskey writes, "There is evidence to the effect that she had been in America berfore 1821 because she seems to have already known many of Maclure's friends, including Thomas Say and Charles Alexandre Lesueur.
+Doskey, in reference (4) above, page xxxviii, indicates that Madame had already run a boarding school for girls in Philadelphia before 1821.
+On page 687, Doskey writes, "There is evidence to the effect that she had been in America before 1821 because she seems to have already known many of Maclure's friends, including Thomas Say and Charles Alexandre Lesueur.
 Maclure himself stated in one of his letters (dated 4 December 1821, sent from Madrid, Spain) that she formerly kept a boarding school in Philadelphia (see Maclure-Silliman Correspondence, Yale University Library)."
 The letter is presently classified at Yale with Call Number MS450, Box 20, Series II, in Reading Room MSS.
 The passage Doskey refers to occurs on page 3:

 ...Madame Fretageot a Lady that formerly kept a boarding school in Phila[delphia] has returned to that town with all the latest inventions for facilitating the acquiring of all usefull knowledge which has been much perfected in parts of Europe within this last few years such as mecanizms for teaching arithmetic and reducing all kind of mathematics within the comprehension of very young children, teaching geography and astronomy by globes and ingeneous inventions for rendering all the ideas clear by tangible and appropriated mechanizms a new way of learning music in as many months as they used formerly to take years...
 Madame Fretageot is every way capable of teaching...necessary parts of education and if any of your friends have any young girls that they wish to be educated have no doubt that they will be satisfied with her.